Make the Most of Your Education Benefits

-Starting Aug.
+On Aug.
 1, 2018, changes to the Harry W. Colmery Veterans Educational Assistance Act of 2017, also known as the “Forever G.I.
-Bill,” officially go into effect.
+Bill,” officially went into effect.
 Originally, under the Post 9/11 G.I.
 Bill, if a veteran were to take a CLEP exam, an entire month of entitlement benefits would be charged.
-With the Forever G.I. bill, entitlement charges will be prorated so only the actual amount of the exam and administration fee will be billed.
+With the Forever G.I. bill, entitlement charges are prorated so only the actual amount of the exam and administration fee is billed.

 To learn more about the Forever G.I. bill, visit U.S. Department of Veteran Affairs Education and Training page.

 When registering for a CLEP exam, military personnel should keep in mind the details below.
 If you're registering for a CLEP exam with remote prcotring, review the information under CLEP Exams with Remote Proctoring.

 - You must clearly specify your military status during the My Account process.
 When purchasing an exam in My Account, you will be asked if you are eligible for DANTES funding in the “Edit Personal Details,” section of the process.
 Military test takers must correctly designate themselves as DANTES funded and answer questions about their military status in order to receive DANTES funding.

 - You need to request your transcript through military channels.
 A military transcript will include all scores for CLEP exams (taken after July 1, 1974).
 To obtain a CLEP transcript, military personnel must order a military transcript online using the Parchment Transcript Ordering Service.